Regret is a Choice

 One of the biggest fears that people have is having regret.
 Regret is a choice, yet every single person that I have met has experienced regret at some point in their lives.
 In fact, regret does help us with learning from our mistakes as the negative reinforcement allows us to not want to do it again.
-However, living a life of regret does not allow you to fully live your current life.
-I believe Katherine Mansfield’s said it best “Make it a rule of life never to regret and never to look back.
+However, having regrets does not allow you to fully live your current life.
+I believe Katherine Mansfield said it best “Make it a rule of life never to regret and never to look back.
 Regret is an appalling waste of energy; you can’t build on it; it’s only good for wallowing in.”
-Here are 3 Keys to avoid living with regret.
+Here are 3 Keys to avoid dealing with regret in your life.

 Apologize and Let Go

 I wrote a previous blog specific to forgiving yourself (you can check it out here!) but I believe it needs to be said again.
 We all make mistakes, but the biggest mistake that you can make is to continue to relive that mistake over and over.
 Don’t keep telling yourself “I regret my life choices”, as this only holds you back from taking the necessary steps forward.
 This anonymous quote sums it up best, “Laugh when you can, apologize when you should and let go of what you can’t change.
 Letting go doesn’t mean you’re giving up, it means you’re moving on”.